primayoriko/golang-forum-api/README.md

 -------
 For run the API for the first time, make sure to do these steps:

+1. Set the environment variable in the `.env` file to the value that approriate (like for the port/name it should be not used).
+On later command, please set the corresponding value to make it consistent.
-1. Prepare application that needed, minimum Go and PostgreSQL.
-You could use dockerized version API from create the docker image with the `Dockerfile`, and also create PostgreSQL instance in docker container with command in `init_db.sh`, or simply you could just run in terminal
+2. Prepare application that needed, minimum Go and PostgreSQL.
+You also could use dockerized version API from create the docker image with the `Dockerfile`, and the PostgreSQL's instance in a docker container with command in `init_db.sh`, or simply you could just run in terminal
    ```
       sh init_db.sh
    ```